-The objective of this report is to describe the results of the Benton Public Utility District (District) 2021 Electric Demand Response Potential Assessment (DRPA).
-This assessment provides estimates of peak demand reduction potential by sector for the period 2022 to 2031.
+The objective of this report is to describe the results of the Benton Public Utility District (District) 2025 Electric Demand Response Potential Assessment (DRPA).
+This assessment provides estimates of peak demand reduction potential by sector for the period 2026 to 2045.
 This analysis has been conducted in a manner consistent with requirements set forth in the Washington Clean Energy Transformation Act (CETA) and is part of the District's compliance documentation.
-The results and guidance presented in this report will also assist the District in strategic planning for its demand-side programs in the near future.
-Finally, the resulting demand response supply curves can be used in the District's Integrated Resource Plan (IRP).
+The results and guidance presented in this report will also assist the District in strategic planning for demand-side programs in the future.
+Finally, the resulting demand response supply curves can be used in the District's resource planning.